piercefreeman/mountaineer/docs_website/docs/views.md

 app_controller.register(RootLayoutController())
 ```

 In general you can implement layout controllers just like you do for pages.
-But since they're shared across multiple child controllers, make sure the keyword arguments you use in your `render` signature are unique.
-Mountaineer will merge these signatures at runtime and any naming conflicts will throw an error.
-A simple way to handle this is to prefix all your layout keyword arguments with a certain convention, like `layout_root_db`, `layout_root_query`, etc.
+But since they're shared across multiple child controllers, make sure the keyword arguments you use in your `render` signature don't have any conflicts.
+Mountaineer will merge these signatures at runtime and check for duplicate keyword names across the layout's child pages.
+Arguments are allowed to share the same name _and_ type, in which case they will be resolved to the same value.

 It's also worth nothing that layout controllers will resolve their dependencies in the same scope as the page controllers.
 So if you need database access within your layout, you'll receive the same underlying transaction as the page controller.
 This makes dependency injection a powerful way to save on resources, and potentially even save state across layouts and pages, but be careful to not treat them as isolated objects.